 If you decide not to retain the lawyer or if he/she believes you wouldn’t benefit from hiring an attorney, they may give you guidance for how to proceed on your own.
 Either way, you should leave the consultation with greater clarity about your accident case and what steps, if any, to take moving forward.
 At our office, we also provide you with my books about South Carolina personal injury law, which may be helpful for your current case or if you have another incident in the future.

-If you would like to learn more about my law firm, call me today for a free consultation at 803-790-2800.
-None of your legal questions have to go unanswered; you do not have to fight the insurance adjuster by yourself; and you can rest assured that when looking for a car accident lawyer in South Carolina there are more options available than the attorneys on your television.
+None of your legal questions have to go unanswered; you do not have to fight the insurance adjuster by yourself; and you can rest assured that when looking for a car accident lawyer there are more options available than the attorneys on our television.